-Poor Establishment After Year 2 - If native plant seedlings are not establishing about every one to two feet it may be necessary to inter-seed some species into the planting.
+Poor Establishment After Year 2 - If native plant seedlings are not establishing about every one to two feet or if the planting has been impacted by impounded water it may be necessary to inter-seed some species into the planting.

-High Annual and Biennial Weed Competition - Typically, annual and biennial weed competition is not a big problem in wet meadow plantings as they are short lived and as long as mowing is conducted before seed is set they should not add additional seed into the planting.
+High Annual and Biennial Weed Competition - Typically, annual and biennial weed competition is not a big problem in plantings as they are short lived and as long as mowing is conducted before seed is set, they should not add additional seed into the planting.

 High Perennial Weed Competition - Dense establishment of perennial species can be a problem as it can prevent the establishment of forbs.
 Herbicide application may be needed to manage perennial weeds.
 Low Forb Diversity After Year 3 - If grasses and sedges are establishing successfully but there is a lack of forbs it is recommended to conduct inter-seeding of additional forbs in late fall.
 See the Xerces Society guide for additional information about inter-seeding wildflowers.